- Janet L. Finn, Janet L. FinnUniversity of Montana

-This entry examines the concept of social justice and its significance as a core value of social work.
-Diverse conceptualizations of social justice and their historical and philosophical underpinnings are examined.
-The influence of John Rawls' perspectives on social justice is addressed as are alternative conceptualizations, such as the capabilities perspective.
-The roots of social justice are traced through social work history, from the Settlement House Movement to the Rank and Film Movement, Civil Rights Movement, and contemporary struggles in the context of globalization.
-Challenges for social justice-oriented practice in the 21st century are address.
-The discussion concludes with concrete example of ways in which social workers are translating principles of social justice into concrete practices.
+The concept of social justice is significant as a core value of social work.
+Conceptualizations of social justice are diverse, with important philosophical underpinnings.
+A range of philosophical perspectives influences social work’s conceptualization of social justice, including those of John Rawls, Amartya Sen, Martha Nussbaum, Nancy Fraser, and Iris Marion Young.
+The roots of social justice are traced through social work history, from the settlement house movement to the rank and file movement, the civil rights movement, and contemporary struggles in the context of globalization and neoliberalism.
+Challenges for social justice-oriented practice in the 21st century are addressed.
+Examples are provided of ways in which social workers are translating principles of social justice into concrete practices.

 - Criminal Justice

 Updated in this version

 Content and references updated for the Encyclopedia of Macro Social Work.